Ex-columnist Kristof ineligible to run for Oregon governor

 Associated Press

+Kristof said on Twitter that he plans to appeal, saying: “A failing political establishment in Oregon has chosen to protect itself, rather than give voters a choice.”

+For years, Kristof, a two-time Pulitzer Prize winner, was a globe-trotting foreign correspondent and columnist.
+Kristof’s announcement that he would run for Oregon governor as a Democrat generated a lot of interest and he raised more than $1 million in less than a month.

-Questions about Kristof’s residency had dogged him even before he announced his candidacy in October.
-According to Oregon law, a candidate must have been a resident of the state for at least three years before an election.
+Questions about Kristof’s residency had dogged him even before he announced his candidacy in October, the same month that The New York Times announced he had resigned.
+According to Oregon law, a candidate for governor must have been a resident of this state for at least three years before an election.

-Kristof’s having voted in New York in November 2020 raised questions about his eligibility to run in the November 2022 election, and officials had asked him for more information.
+Kristof, 62, had told election officials in a sworn statement that he moved as a 12-year-old with his parents to a farm in Yamhill, Oregon, in 1971, and has considered it to be his home ever since.
+He has purchased additional acreage nearby since then.

+His lawyers said he has paid taxes on the properties since they were purchased and that he filed Oregon income tax returns for 2019 and 2020.

-The Oregon Elections Division said it notified the Kristof campaign Thursday morning that it is rejecting his filing for governor because he does not meet the constitutional requirements to serve.
+Oregon Elections Director Deborah Scroggin and Compliance Specialist Lydia Plukchi told Kristof in a letter Thursday that they rejected his filing for governor because he did not meet the constitutional requirements to be a candidate.

-“The rules are the rules and they apply equally to all candidates for office in Oregon.
-I stand by the determination of the experts in the Oregon Elections Division that Mr. Kristof does not currently meet the Constitutional requirements to run or serve as Oregon governor,” said Secretary of State Shemia Fagan.

-For years, Kristof was a globe-trotting foreign correspondent and columnist.
-The two-time Pulitzer Prize winner retired from the newspaper last year.
-Kristof’s announcement that he would run for governor as a Democrat generated a lot of interest and he raised more than $1 million in less than a month.
+“You suggest that we should apply a different standard, but we decline to change the way we evaluate residency,” they wrote, without elaborating.

+Fagan said she endorsed the decision by the elections officials, who work for her, and didn’t even consider overruling it, adding: “It wasn’t even a close call.”

 Riggs said that Kristof’s voting in New York would undermine his Oregon residency only if it established that he didn’t intend Oregon to be his permanent home.

-Kristof had pointed out that he moved as a 12-year-old with his parents to a farm in Yamhill, Oregon, in 1971, and has considered it to be his home ever since.
-He has purchased additional acreage nearby since then.

-The 62-year-old Kristof, in his sworn statement, said that after he dies he wants to be cremated and his ashes spread on the farm and on the Pacific Crest Trail.
+“By voting in New York, I had no intention of renouncing Oregon as my home,” Kristof said in an affidavit filed with Fagan’s office.
+Kristof said that after he dies he wants to be cremated and his ashes spread on his farm and on the Pacific Crest Trail.

-Democrats have held Oregon’s governor’s office since 1987, and others in the party running for the state’s high office include Oregon House Speaker Tina Kotek and state Treasurer Tobias Read.
+Democrats have held Oregon’s governor’s office since 1987.
+Those running for the state’s high office include Oregon House Speaker Tina Kotek and state Treasurer Tobias Read.

 Republicans seeking their party’s nomination include state Rep. Christine Drazan, former Republican nominee Bud Pierce and Sandy Mayor Stan Pulliam.